See Yourself

 "See Yourself" is a song by English musician George Harrison, released on his 1976 album Thirty Three & 1/3.
 Harrison began writing the song in 1967, while he was a member of the Beatles, in response to the public outcry surrounding bandmate Paul McCartney's admission that he had taken the hallucinogenic drug LSD.
 McCartney's announcement created a reaction in the press similar to that caused in 1966 by John Lennon's statement that the Beatles were more popular than Christianity.
 In its finished form, the song's lyrics advocate self-awareness and consideration for the consequences of one's actions.
-Musically, the composition contains unusual shifts in time signature from standard 4/4 to 9/8, while the songwords reflect the era of its genesis by recalling themes first espoused in the Beatles tracks "Within You Without You" and "All You Need Is Love".
+Musically, the composition contains unusual shifts in time signature from standard 4/4 to 9/8, while the words reflect the era of its genesis by recalling themes first espoused in the Beatles tracks "Within You Without You" and "All You Need Is Love".

 Harrison recorded "See Yourself" at his Friar Park home studio in Henley, Oxfordshire.
 The recording features extensive use of keyboard instruments, played by Billy Preston, Gary Wright and Harrison, the last of whom contributed one of the track's prominent synthesizer parts.
 On the album cover, Harrison dedicated the song to Paramahansa Yogananda, founder of the Self-Realization Fellowship and author of Autobiography of a Yogi.